-- Photocopy of birth certificate or legal adoptive agreement showing the employee's name; - Evidence that the dependent has been covered continuously as an incapacitated dependent on a parent's group employer coverage, or covered under Medicaid or Medicare, since the incapacitation first occurred; - Proof that the incapacitation commenced prior to the end of the year during which dependent attained the limiting and that the dependent was covered continuously until that time; and - An enrollment form adding the dependent within 60 days of the qualifying mid-year event, accompanied by a letter from a physician explaining the nature of the incapacitation and date of onset and certifying that the dependent is not capable of financial self-support.
-Additionally the Plan reserves the right to request additional medical information and to request an independent medical examination.
+- Documentation required: - Photocopy of birth certificate or legal adoptive agreement showing the employee's name; - Evidence that the dependent has been covered continuously as an incapacitated dependent on a parent's group employer coverage, or covered under Medicaid or Medicare, since the incapacitation first occurred; - Proof that the incapacitation commenced prior to the end of the year during which dependent attained the limiting and that the dependent was covered continuously until that time; and - An enrollment form adding the dependent within 60 days of the qualifying mid-year event, accompanied by a letter from a physician explaining the nature of the incapacitation and date of onset and certifying that the dependent is not capable of financial self-support or a completed Adult Incapacitated Dependent Eligibility Verification Form.
+Additionally the Plan reserves the right to request additional medical information and to request an independent medical examination; and

-If an incapacitated dependent leaves the State Health Benefit Program and later wants to return, the review will take into consideration whether or not the same disability was present prior to them reaching the Plan's limiting age and continued throughout the period that the child was not covered by the State Health Benefits Program.
-If the dependent was capable of financial self-support as an adult, and then backtracked into disability, the disability is considered to have begun after the Plan's Limiting Age and the person cannot be added to the State Health Benefits Program.

-Adult incapacitated dependents are not eligible to join the plan during the annual open enrollment period.

-When an adult incapacitated dependent, or any covered family member, loses eligibility, coverage terminates at the end of the month in which the event that causes the loss of eligibility occurs.
+- Other medical certification and eligibility documentation as needed. - o If an adult incapacitated dependent leaves the State Health Benefit Program and later wants to return, the review will take into consideration whether or not the same disability was present prior to them reaching the Plan's limiting age and continued throughout the period that the child was not covered by the State Health Benefits Program.
+If the dependent was capable of financial self-support as an adult, and then backtracked into disability, the disability is considered to have begun after the Plan's Limiting Age and the person cannot be added to the State Health Benefits Program. - Adult incapacitated dependents are not eligible to join the plan during the annual open enrollment period. - When an adult incapacitated dependent, or any covered family member, loses eligibility, coverage terminates at the end of the month in which the event that causes the loss of eligibility occurs.